 After designing in Gravit you convert the file that was an SVG to an ai.
 Once the file is converted you put it in illustrator and we had to ungroup the box and delete the background.
 Once all the files were converted you would save them in your flash drive.
 Once it was in the flash drive you would connect it to the computer that was for the laser cutter.
 My first time that I laser cut my boxes came out tiny but it was because I did the measurements in millimeters.
 My second time that I laser cut they came out the way I wanted them.
 It helped that I had a prototype because I could fix the mistakes that I did the first time.

 Step 3: Step:3 Sanding and Spray Painting

 The last step after gluing we had to sand to get rid of the rough edges and the bubble of glue.
 Sanding was easy but it was hard to get the edges from the inside to make everything smooth.
 After I was done I sprayed painted.
 I did a clear coat because I want the wood to still be noticeable.
 Spray painting was a little hard because I had to make sure I didn't get it to close to the wood and not stayed in one place for long because then the paint would start dripping and it would create bubbles.
-My final product looks pretty good you can still see the woods which give it a pretty good look and texture.
+Which I did have some bubbles because I stayed too long in one place.
+My final product came out pretty good I used a matte red to spray paint to give it a better look.

 The final step to finish the box was to create a drawing that had the top, front, side view and finally the isometric drawing.
 Drawing the top view was easy because it was a square with the holes that were created in my box.
 The side and front view were easy as well because my box didn't have that many details to add.
 The isometric drawing we had already practice so it was easy to create the only thing that I struggled with was the holes on the top because it had to go according to how the lines were created to not make it look crooked.
 The drawing also has the dimensions on the side which are height, length, and width.